asalber/aprendeconalf/content/en/project/rkteaching/index.md

   - Build probability space
   - Combine probability spaces
   - Repeat probability space
   - Calculate probability
 - Probability distributions
   - Discrete:
     - Binomial
     - Geometric
     - Hypergeometric
     - Poisson
   - Continous:
     - Uniform
     - Normal
     - Chi-square
     - Student's T
     - Fisher's F
 - Simulations:
   - Law of rare events

 ## Functionality

-- Menus and dialogs specially designed to easy the learning, ruling out non-common options to get an simplified and intutive interface.
+- Menus and dialogs specially designed to easy the learning, ruling out non-common options to get an simplified and intuitive interface.

 - All the dialogs have a wizard that guide the user step by step through the statistical procedure.
   ![Wizard](img/wizard.png)